Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Fluid modelling with go

 using as input the free electron density prior to the injection, the injected amount of argon and the initial density profile. $I_k^{i}$ denotes the electron impact ionization rate and $R_k^i$ the radiative recombination rate for the $i^{\rm th}$ charge state of species $k$, respectively.
 The ionization and recombination rates are extracted from ADAS \cite{ADAS}.
 The injected argon is assumed to distribute according to the same density profile as the initial deuterium density.

 In the current simulations, the quantity of assimilated argon is given in terms of the ratio $r_{\rm Ar/D}$ of the argon density $n_{\rm Ar}$ to the initial deuterium density, assumed to be equal to the initial free electron density $n_{\rm e0}$.
-Lacking reliable experimental data on the rate of assimilation of argon into the plasma, the argon is assumed to be present at the very start of the simulation.
-The temperature of the argon is calculated assuming heat exchange as described in section \ref{sec:GOtemperature}, and the associated density of free electrons and of each ionization state is calculated by \textsc{go}.
-The effect of modelling the Ar density as exponentially increasing after the beginning of the simulation was investigated, but this introduced another free parameter (the time rate of Ar assimilation) which affected the simulation results in a similar manner as assuming a constant $r_{\rm Ar/D}$, so the simpler approximation was preferred.
+Lacking reliable experimental data on the rate of assimilation of argon into the plasma, the argon is assumed to have assimilated and distributed within the plasma before the beginning of the simulated time span.
+The density of free electrons and of each ionization state is calculated by \textsc{go}. $T_{\rm oa}$, calculated by equation \ref{eq:Texp}, is the on-axis free electron temperature including cooling by the injected argon.
+The effect of modelling the argon density as exponentially increasing after the beginning of the simulation was investigated, but this introduced another free parameter (the time rate of argon assimilation) which affected the simulation results in a similar manner as assuming a constant $r_{\rm Ar/D}$, so the simpler approximation was preferred.

+The evolution of the free electron density during the disruption is difficult to diagnose directly.
+For AUG, the total assimilated amount of argon was deduced from the current dissipation rate during the RE plateau phase, as explained in Ref.~\cite{Insulander-JPP-20}, and the same assimilation rates were used in the present simulations.
+For JET, experimental data was used to determine the total amount of assimilated argon, as explained in section \ref{sec:JETexponential}.
+However, we did not attempt to deduce the time evolution of the argon assimilation from these data, partly due to their uncertain nature, and partly in order to use the same modelling strategy for both tokamaks.